-Emerging from a few months of grant writing, I realize that fall and winter has passed, and today is supposed to be the first day of summer.
+Emerging from a few months of grant writing, I realize that fall and winter has passed, and today is supposed to be the first day of spring (I think).
 Not that there are many clues of changing seasons in La Jolla.
 While the rest of the country turned into an ice block this winter, here it’s been +/- 70 degrees throughout, with people complaining bitterly when it gets 65 (of cold, by the way).
 Anyway, talking to some colleagues the other day, I realized that my approach to grant writing is somewhat different; and this made me wonder if I am doing things right.

 The object of the "Beagle" Voyage in Charles Darwin's journal: